 - Slice your root vegetables into slices of about 1.5mm thickness.

 - Place them in a sieve of colander and sprinkle with salt.
 Leave them to sit for 30 minutes, for the salt to draw out the moisture in the vegetables.

 - After 30 minutes, rinse the vegetables and pat them dry well with a tea towel or paper towels.

 - Heat your oven to around 160°C (320°F).

 - Toss the vegetables with the oil and sprinkle with a little salt for flavour.

-- Once all the crisps are completely baked through, they can be cooled and stored in an airtight container for up to a week.
+- Once all the crisps are completely baked through, they can be cooled and stored in an airtight container for up to three days.